How long will it take to complete my BSW program?

 Is my BA degree enough to get me into the BSW program?

 As well as a completed BA/BSc undergraduate degree in the social sciences, all applicants must have completed 10 prerequisite social work courses to be eligible to apply to our post-BA BSW program.
+Please note our BSW Admissions Requirements.

 Is the BSW program offered online?